(Subcategories required) Advanced Guide: Deploying via Binaries (Multi Instance)

 sudo apt install libgssapi-krb5-2

-1. You have downloaded the ZIP file containing the Nextcloud Exchange Connector release.
+1. You have downloaded the deployment files containing the Nextcloud Exchange Connector release from the official GitHub repository.

 Step 1.
 Verify .NET installation